RosemaryJF/horiseon-refactor/README.md

 ---

-The client had found a few issues with the webpage and, whilst getting those fixed wanted both the HTML and Css code to be tidied up, and both documents made easier to navigate.
+The client found a few issues with the webpage and, whilst getting those fixed wanted the backend code to be tidied up, and both documents made easier to navigate.

 My motivation was to maintain consistency on the UI but try to re-work the back end to simplify it as much as possible.
-In addition to this I added comments throughout the HTML and Css to provide easier navigation for myself and future developers.
+In addition to this I added comments throughout the HTML and CSS to provide easier navigation for myself and future developers.

 The problems solved were:
 * No project README